DGost123/DG_CALC/README.md

 # DG_CALC
-TestNG in Eclipse for Selenium WebDriver was used for test cases and test suite creation and video recording;
+TestNG in Eclipse for Selenium WebDriver was used for test cases and test suite creation and video recording.

+The libraries needed are listed in the file "libr.png".
 To run Test suite:

     Select vykdytiPAY.jar;